-Unlike the updating of watershed parameters related to the fixed effectiveness of BMPs (e.g., soil hydraulic properties) at the beginning of a watershed simulation, which is performed in most existing watershed models, the environmental evaluation of BMP scenarios considering the implementation orders requires an iterative updating process during the simulation (Figure 2).
-When the an incremental simulation time is incremented, the model verifies whether it is time to update the following subsequent BMP effectiveness data: if the simulation time meets the preset update time, the model updates the relevant parameters and conducts subsequent simulations with the updated parameters until the next update time is reached or the entire simulation period ends (Figure 2).
+Unlike the updating of watershed parameters related to the fixed effectiveness of BMPs (e.g., soil hydraulic properties) at the beginning of a watershed simulation, which is performed in most existing watershed models, the environmental evaluation of BMP scenarios considering the implementation order requires an iterative updating process during the simulation (Figure 2).
+When an incremental simulation time, the model verifies whether it is time to update the subsequent BMP effectiveness data: if the simulation time meets the preset update time, the model updates the relevant parameters and conducts subsequent simulations with the updated parameters until the next update time is reached or the entire simulation period ends (Figure 2).

-To support the iterative update updating of time-varying environmental effectiveness data of the BMP, a-source code-level improvement for the watershed models is needed.-required.
-The Spatially Explicit Integrated Modeling System (SEIMS), which has been developed over the past few years (Liu et al., 2014; Liu et al., 2016; Zhu, Liu, et al., 2019), was adopted_used as the watershed modeling framework to implement this improvement (Shen & Zhu, 2022).
+To support the iterative updating of time-varying environmental effectiveness data of the BMP, source code-level improvement for the watershed models is needed.
+The Spatially Explicit Integrated Modeling System (SEIMS), which has been developed over the past few years (Liu et al., 2014; Liu et al., 2016; Zhu, Liu, et al., 2019), was used as the watershed modeling framework to implement this improvement (Shen & Zhu, 2022).
 SEIMS has been successfully utilized in the spatial optimization of BMP scenarios with diverse types of spatial units and spatial configuration knowledge (Qin et al., 2018; Zhu et al., 2021; Zhu, Qin, et al., 2019).

-2.7 Customizing a multi-objective optimization algorithm to handle the extended geographic decision variables
+2.7 Customizing a multi-objective optimization algorithm to handle the extended geographic decision variables as the intelligent optimization algorithm, customizing its crossover and mutation operators to support the regeneration process of BMP scenarios considering implementation time (Figure 2).

-The non-dominated sorting genetic algorithm (NSGA-II) (Deb et al., 2002) is as one of the most efficient algorithms for multi-objective optimization problems, and it has been extensively employed in the spatial optimization of BMP scenarios (Babbar-Sebens et al., 2013; Kalcic et al., 2015; Maringanti et al., 2011; Qin et al., 2018; Wu et al., 2018).
-This study adopted the NSGA-II as an the intelligent optimization algorithm, with customizingation of its crossover and mutation operators to support the regeneration process of BMP scenarios considering implementation time (Figure 2).
+The nondominated sorting genetic algorithm (NSGA-II) (Deb et al., 2002) is one of the most efficient algorithms for multi-objective optimization problems, and it has been extensively employed in the spatial optimization of BMP scenarios (Babbar-Sebens et al., 2013; Kalcic et al., 2015; Maringanti et al., 2011; Qin et al., 2018; Wu et al., 2018).
+This study adopted the NSGA-II

-Because the extended geographic decision variables included information on both the BMP type and implementation time-information, crossover and mutation operations that were accordingly designed accordingly cancould be conducted on them separately and simultaneously performed.
-For example, Figure 4 depicts a two-point crossover operation on implementation time only, that is, the second number in the genes of the two-parent individuals, S_a and S_b , between two randomly selected cross points, m_1 and m_2 , weare swapped.
+Because the extended geographic decision variables included information on both the BMP type and implementation time, crossover and mutation operations that were accordingly designed could be separately and simultaneously performed.
+For example, Figure 4 depicts a two-point crossover operation on implementation time only, that is, the second number in the genes of the two-parent individuals, S_a and S_b , between two randomly selected cross points, m_1 and m_2 , were swapped.

 Figure 4.
-Example of the two-point crossover operations of two parents, S_a and S_b , on implementation time only.
-To facilitate the this demonstration, the first number of each gene denotes the best management practice (BMP) type, and the second number represents the implementation time.
+Example of the two-point crossover operation of two parents, S_a and S_b , on implementation time only.
+To facilitate this demonstration, the first number of each gene denotes the best management practice (BMP) type, and the second number represents the implementation time

-The mutation operator iterates over each gene value of the new child individual child to and conduct mutationmutates (i.e., changes the original value to one of the applicable values) according to a small probability ρ .
+The mutation operator iterates over each gene value of the new individual child and mutates (i.e., changes the original value to one of the applicable values) according to a small probability ρ .
 If a randomly generated number between 0 and 1 is less than ρ , mutation occurs.
 The proposed framework allows users to determine whether the mutation object is the BMP type, implementation time, or both, according to the application.

-3 Experimental designs
+3 Experimental design

-To verify the rationality and validity of the proposed simulation-optimization framework for the BMP implementation orders, we implemented a new optimization tool.
-It is based on our former previous distributed watershed modeling and BMP optimization studies on slope position units, as introduced in the last section.
-The follow-up case study aimed at to optimizing find the near-optimal BMP implementation planss for controlling soil erosion under a 5-year stepwise investment process in a representative agricultural watershed in the red-soil region of Ssoutheastern China.
+To verify the rationality and validity of the proposed simulation-optimization framework for the BMP implementation order, we implemented a new optimization tool based on our previous distributed watershed modeling and BMP optimization studies on slope position units, as introduced in the last section.
+The follow-up case study aimed to find the near-optimal BMP implementation plans for controlling soil erosion under a 5-year stepwise investment process in a representative agricultural watershed in the red-soil region of southeastern China.